evereverland/2019/everlandings/theo-armour/barbara-allison-armour/README.md

 * Barbara was known as "Madam Armour" and the the other Armour (the meat-packing one) was know as "Mrs Armour".
 * Barbara had a pet canary that would ride along on the train of her dress

-I inherited a number of wrks from my Armour side that may have been acquired by George and Barbara - if not their descendants.
+I inherited a number of works from my Armour side that may have been acquired by George and Barbara - if not their descendants.

 Also